ooples/pine_script_docs/source/concepts/Plots.rst

 Merging two indicators
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are planning to merge two indicators in one, first consider the scale of each.
+If you are planning to merge two signals in one, first consider the scale of each.
-It is impossible, for example, to correctly plot an `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ and a `MACD <https://www.tradingview.com/u/?solution=43000502344>`__ in the same script's visual space because `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ has a fixed range of 0-100 while `MACD <https://www.tradingview.com/u/?solution=43000502344>`__ does not have a fixed scale, as it plots moving averages calculated on price.
+It is impossible, for example, to correctly plot an `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ and a `MACD <https://www.tradingview.com/u/?solution=43000502344>`__ in the same script's visual space because `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ has a fixed range (0 to 100) while `MACD <https://www.tradingview.com/u/?solution=43000502344>`__ doesn't, as it plots moving averages calculated on price.

 If both your indicators used fixed ranges, you can shift the values of one of them so they do not overlap.
-We could, for example, plot both `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ (0 to 100) and the `True Strength Indicator (TSI) <https://www.tradingview.com/u/?solution=43000592290>`__ (-100 to +100).
+We could, for example, plot both `RSI <https://www.tradingview.com/u/?solution=43000502338>`__ (0 to 100) and the `True Strength Indicator (TSI) <https://www.tradingview.com/u/?solution=43000592290>`__ (-100 to +100) by displacing one of them.
-Our strategy will be compress and shift the `TSI <https://www.tradingview.com/u/?solution=43000592290>`__ values so they plot over `RSI <https://www.tradingview.com/u/?solution=43000502338>`__::
+Our strategy here will be to compress and shift the `TSI <https://www.tradingview.com/u/?solution=43000592290>`__ values so they plot over `RSI <https://www.tradingview.com/u/?solution=43000502338>`__::

     //@version=5